Green's functions of and emission into discrete anisotropic and hyperbolic baths: Asymptotic decomposition

-\textit{Asymptotic decomposition} ---The off-resonant interactions \eqref{eq:om} are given through a strongly singular continuum sum that has not received an analytical treatment to our knowledge, so that their general role in long-range interactions is unclear beyond one dimension\cite{hood_green,sanchez_limits}.
-However, a treatment as a rapidly oscillating integral is permitted as $\bm{\rho}$ is increased commensurate with the lattice in a fixed direction.
-Standard methods of complex analysis used in 1D~\cite{fourier_decay,hood_green,rao_longrange} or employed with Wannier functions~\cite{wannier_decay,fourier_decay} can not be readily applied to the strongly singular manifold in \eqref{eq:om} when $d>1$.
-However, when $S$ is smooth, results of differential geometry can be employed.
-Using a partition of unity, we may localize the contributions near (away from) $S,$ where the integrand is strongly singular (analytic), as in Figure \ref{fig:initialcompare}(a).
-We apply Weyl's tube formula\cite{WeylVolume2017,gray_tubes,tube_backup,tube_backup_two}to asymptotically obtain\cite{supplemental} the dominant contributions from a tubular region of $S$. \textit{Up to evanescent corrections} \cite{evanescent_footnote}, we obtain an approximation for $\Omega$, and thus ${G}$, as a regular sum of waves resonant as $S$ in the limit of large $\rho = |\bm{\rho}|$:
+The coherent interactions described by Eq.~\eqref{eq:om} are given through a strongly singular continuum sum that is particularly unwieldy beyond one dimension~\cite{hood_green,sanchez_limits}.
+Standard methods of complex analysis used in 1D~\cite{fourier_decay,hood_green,rao_longrange} or employed with Wannier functions~\cite{wannier_decay,fourier_decay} can not be readily applied to the strongly singular manifold in Eq.~\eqref{eq:om} when $d>1$.
+However, $S$ is generically a (union of) smooth $(d-1)D$ dimension manifold(s)~\cite{fermi_surface_1}, and results of differential geometry and asymptotic analysis can be employed for large $\bm{\rho}$.
+We localize the contributions to $\Omega$ near to and away from $S,$ where the integrand is strongly singular and analytic, respectively, as shown in Fig.~\ref{fig:initialcompare}(b) (in Appendix~\ref{app:long-range:nodegen} we show that for multiple bands the total integrand remains analytic at degeneracies despite the non analyticity of a single band there).
+Applying Weyl's tube formula~\cite{WeylVolume2017,gray_tubes,tube_backup,tube_backup_two}, we asymptotically obtain (see Appendix~\ref{app:long-range:coherent-part}) the dominant contributions to $G$ from a tubular region of $S$ up to corrections due to evanescent waves that decay exponentially as $\rho = |\bm{\rho}| \to \infty$: